Weekly Events

 AL-ANON – ST. MARK’S, NEWPORT

 Troubled by someone else’s drinking or drug use?
 Attend an Al-Anon meeting.
 Personal anonymity, as well as confidentiality of members sharing in the program, creates a safe place to get help.
-Virtual and in-person meeting dates and times are listed on the VT Al-Anon website: www.vermontalanonalateen.org.
-The Newport in-person weekly meeting has returned to St. Mark’s Episcopal Church (in the Parish Hall behind church) on Tuesdays from 7 to 8 p.m. at 44 Second Street, Newport.
+Virtual and in-person meeting dates and times are listed at www.vermontalanonalateen.org.
+The in-person weekly meeting is St. Mark’s Episcopal Church (in the Parish Hall behind church) on Tues. from 7-8 p.m. at 44 Second St., Newport.

 ALCOHOLICS ANONYMOUS

-For anyone who thinks they have a problem and would like help, Alcoholics Anonymous is available during this time of COVID-19.
-Virtual meeting dates and times are listed at Vermont Area 70 website: https://aavt.org.
+For anyone who thinks they have a problem and would like help, virtual meeting dates and times are listed at https://aavt.org.
 Click on blue virtual meeting links or call the NEK area confidential hotline at 802-334-1213.

 Newport (VT) Alzheimer’s Caregivers Support Group provides support and informative exchange with those caring for someone with dementia.
-Offered monthly, in-person, every 4th Tuesday, 3:30-5 p.m.
-Goodrich Memorial Library, Main Street, Newport, 2nd floor.
+Monthly, in-person, every 4th Tues., 3:30-5 p.m. at the Goodrich Memorial Library, Main St., Newport, 2nd floor.
 Informal and confidential.
 Elevator access and handicap parking in rear of building.
-Contact Suzi, 802-673-9499 or [email protected] for any questions.
+Questions?
+Contact Suzi, 802-673-9499 or [email protected].

 AMERICAN LEGION POST #7 HARDWICK

-51 North Main Street, Hardwick.
-Ongoing bingo every Monday night.
+51 North Main St., Hardwick.
+Ongoing bingo every Mon. night.
 Doors open at 6 p.m., bingo starts at 7 p.m.
-The kitchen will be open serving a small menu until 8 p.m.
+Kitchen serving small menu until 8 p.m.

 AMERICAN LEGION POST #21 NEWPORT